en fr de

 One, two or multiple languages?

-Thinking about globalization and international relationships on the labour market, we are leaning towards the multilingual practice of using one language: The use of English as the only common (or shared) language seems often to be the most effective way to a make a conversation accessible to everybody.
+There is a tendency when we think about globalization and international relationships on the labour market, to favour the monolingual practice of using just one language.
+The use of English as the only common (or shared) language seems often to be the most effective way to a make a conversation accessible to everybody.
 As we have seen in the section about How to deal with intercultural diversity at the workplace? language use is also culturally determinated.

 Following these explanations, the sections aim at fostering awareness of the importance of enhancing plurilingualism and pluriculturalism that allows companies to profit in a global market.